87690ut/Power-BI-Portfolio/Global-Job-Trends-2024/README.md

 ---
 ## 🚀 Latest Update: Interactive App Design (v2.0)
+**Latest Update:** The dashboard now features a **"Job Search Tool"**, allowing users to interactively filter jobs based on salary expectations, specific roles, and date ranges

 I have recently upgraded this dashboard from a static report to a fully interactive **Analytics Application**.